build-trust/ockam-website/src/content/learn/how-to-guides/enrollment/index.md

 ---
 title: Ockam Enrollment Service
-order: 4
+order: 6
 ---

 # Ockam Enrollment Service

 The [enrollment](/learn/concepts/enrollment/) protocol facilitates a secure onboarding for a device to a service where the device doesn't know about the service and vice versa.
 This process happens with the help of an enroller intermediary like a phone, terminal, or another device.

-The three parties are the Ockam Enrollment Service (*service*) to which a device wants to connect, the *enroller* that helps onboard the device, and the device to be onboarded or enrolled called the *enrollee*.
+The three parties are the Ockam Enrollment Service (_service_) to which a device wants to connect, the _enroller_ that helps onboard the device, and the device to be onboarded or enrolled called the _enrollee_.

 ![Enrollment Parties](enrollment-parties.svg)